vutran/ansi/README.md

 ### Mix and Match

-You can mix and decorate your however you prefer.
+You can mix and decorate your text however you prefer.

 ```go
 package main